amolsarva/dadsinterviewbot/docs/netlify-migration-guide.md

 - `NETLIFY_BLOBS_STORE` (optional override; omit to use the default)
 - Optional overrides if you host the store elsewhere: `NETLIFY_BLOBS_API_URL`, `NETLIFY_BLOBS_EDGE_URL`, `NETLIFY_BLOBS_PUBLIC_BASE_URL`.

+> Tip: If you accidentally paste the site slug (for example `dadsbot`) instead of the UUID Site ID, the runtime now resolves it automatically before connecting to Netlify Blobs.
+You’ll still save a network round-trip by storing the actual Site ID.

 > Without the token or site ID the runtime falls back to the in-memory store.
 Diagnostics will warn with `mode: "memory"` until you add the secrets and redeploy.

 ## 4. Wire the AI + email providers